Willem Usselincx: Swedish South Company

-As early as 1626, Usselinx had described the advantages to Sweden of contributing in an overseas venture.
-He referred to the wealth acquired by Spain and The Netherlands in similar enterprises and extolled Sweden's resources for success in the marketplace.
-Usselinx received royal privileges from king Gustavus Adolphus of Sweden for a trading company.
-The king commissioned Usselinx to raise the capital for the Swedish South Company through stock subscriptions in Sweden and its territories.

 Usselincx relocated from The Netherlands to Sweden but the process of the founding of the new company was difficult and time-consuming, despite the support of Axel Oxenstierna, Swedish Lord High Chancellor.
 Its charter included Swedish, Dutch, and German stockholders led by directors of the New Sweden Company.
-In 1637, Minuit made arrangements with Samuel Blommaert and the Swedish government to create New Sweden, the first Swedish colony in the New World.
-But by that time, Usselincx was largely financially ruined due to bad investments and unable to profit from his vision.
 Between 1638 and 1655, the company sponsored 11 expeditions to Delaware in 14 separate voyages (two did not survive).

 In 1649 the Swedish South Company lost its monopoly on tobacco, granted by the king of Sweden in 1641.
 In 1655 New Sweden was annexed by New Netherland, this brought an end to the activities of the Swedish South Company, it was dissolved in 1680.

-The Swedish East India Company (Swedish: Svenska Ostindiska Companiet or SOIC) would not be founded until 1731 for the purpose of conducting trade with the far east.